-- 5 crushed, dried California bay laurel leaves
+- 5 crushed dried California bay laurel leaves, or regular bay

-- 2 grams crushed, dried California white sage leaves
+- 2 grams crushed dried California white sage leaves, or regular sage

 - 15 grams fresh minced garlic

 - Cut the pork fat into small dice, no larger than 1/4 inch.
-Set in the freezer to rest.
+Set in the freezer.

-- Soak the casings, which will be salted, in tepid water with a splash of vinegar thrown in.
+- The next day, soak the casings, which will be salted, in tepid water.

-- Gently stir the Bactoferm T-SPX into the distilled water.
-Let this set at room temperature.
-Let this sit at least 10 minutes, preferably longer.
+- Meanwhile, gently stir the Bactoferm T-SPX into the distilled water.
+Let this set at room temperature at least 10 minutes, and up to 30 minutes.

-- Once they are netted and tied, hang in a warm, humid spot for 24-28 hours.
-When I mean warm and humid, I mean 70-85 degrees and as close to 90 percent humidity as you can get.
+- Once they are netted and tied, hang in a warm, humid spot for 36 to 48 hours.
+When I mean warm and humid, I mean 70-85°F and as close to 90 percent humidity as you can get.
 I hang my salami on a clothes-drying rack and then tent it over with heavy plastic sheeting.
-I stick a humidifier underneath — and then I still mist the salami with water twice a day.
+I stick a humidifier underneath -- and then I still mist the salami with water twice a day.